Aniket-011/DSA/README.md

 # DSA
-In this  repository we will discuss about DSA questions which helps in our coding inteview.
+In this  repository we will discuss about DSA questions which helps in our coding interview.